 - Principles of the Biomedical Sciences (PBS) Prerequisites: Biology or Honors Biology

 - Students investigate various health conditions including heart disease, diabetes, sickle-cell disease, hypercholesterolemia, and infectious diseases.
-They determine the factors that led to the death of a fictional person, and investigate lifestyle choices and medical treatments that might have prolonged the person’s life.
+They determine the factors that led to the death of a fictional person and investigate lifestyle choices and medical treatments that might have prolonged the person’s life.
 The activities and projects introduce students to human physiology, medicine, and research processes.
 This course provides an overview of all the courses in the program and lay the scientific foundation for subsequent courses.
-This course is designed for 9th or 10th grade students.
+9th grade

 - Human Body Systems (HBS) Prerequisites: Principles of Biomedical Sciences, Biology or Honors Biology

 - Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
 Students design experiments, investigate the structures and functions of the human body, and use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration.
 Exploring science in action, students build organs and tissues on a skeletal manikin, work through interesting real world cases and often play the roles of biomedical professionals to solve medical mysteries.
-This course is designed for 10th, 11th or 12th grade students.
+10th grade

 - Medical Interventions (MI) Prerequisites: Principles of Biomedical Sciences, Human Body Systems, and Biology or Honors Biology

 - Students investigate a variety of interventions involved in the prevention, diagnosis and treatment of disease as they follow the life of a fictitious family.
 The course is a “How-To” manual for maintaining overall health and homeostasis in the body.
 Students explore how to prevent and fight infection; screen and evaluate the code in human DNA; prevent, diagnose and treat cancer; and prevail when the organs of the body begin to fail.
 Through these scenarios, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.
-This course is designed for 11th or 12th grade students.
+11th grade

 Students are required to take Capstone Course their senior year.